material-components/material-components-web-react/packages/material-icon/README.md

 ## Usage with `tag='button'`

-if you set the `MaterialIcon` property tag to button you may find it desirable to also adjust its appearance to make it appear less like a default HTMLButton.
+If you set the `MaterialIcon` property tag to button you may find it desirable to also adjust its appearance to make it appear less like a default HTMLButton.
 One way to accomplish this would be something like the following: